jumpingjoy/watchnationpro/garmin-venu-review.md

 description:  Are you having problems with health, fitness, safety as a woman?
 Do you want to have a better and portable health monitor with you?
 Here you will find out how you can easily fix this by...
 sidebar: right
 ---
-{% include image.html img="apple-watch-6.webp" alt="Alt for image" caption="
+{% include image.html img="garmin-venu-review.webp" alt="Alt for image" caption="
 Garmin Venu Review" align="center" %}

 The Garmin brand (formerly known as ProNav) was founded in 1989 in Kansas, United States.
 Since the year 2010, the company was incorporated in Switzerland.